Samagra-Development/docs/docs/Android Profile Mangement Module.md

 ## 1. Overview

 For any app, at a user’s level, it is essential to provide the user with an option to control the user’s profiles in terms of editing his/her basic contact details (Contact and email).
 These details can be leveraged by the back-end to send personalized messages/emails/notifications.
 At a user’s level, the contact number can be used by the user to reset his/her password.

-The module is developed to provide the following functionalities:
+The module provides the following functionalities:

 1. Option to display the user’s profile, to display the user's basic role details, contact details, as well as information pertaining to the app, depending on the user.